top-15-most-important-kpis-for-a-digital-marketing-agency-track-your-success

 Goal Completions

 Last but not least, setting and achieving specific goals is obviously a fundamental part of any business strategy, and tracking how often your agency meets these goals can help you understand the overall effectiveness and areas for improvement.
 Your goals should be SMART: specific, measurable, achievable, relevant and time-bound.
 With this KPI, you can see if your agency is on track to meet its strategic objectives.
 To provide insight to your performance, you should regularly review each goal and completion.
-It is to ensure that your agency’s daily activities align with your long term vision, keeping your team motivated and driving consistent progress.
+It is to ensure that your agency’s daily activities align with your long-term vision, keeping your team-motivated and driving consistent progress.

 Let’s Keep in Touch!